 Unable to focus or prioritize their own goals + needs

-And all of these scenarios often contribute to lacking self-confidence in relationships.
+And all of these scenarios often contribute to lacking self-confidence.
 Now the thing that’s most important to understand is that in order for us to create healthy boundaries, we have to take baby steps.